allenchng/InsightWriting/ThinkingLikeADS.md

 Data scientists in industry are often required to move quickly and meet deadlines.
 That means building a prototype and then iterating on it to provide improvements.
 One of the fastest ways to learn is through failure, and no idea is ever perfect from the start.
 Start with a simple solution, and then layer in the complexity.
 The answer to what you should do next is often not to spend more time hypertuning your model, it's to think about what additional features you would add to a product.

+## Avoid these common pitfalls

-## Avoid fixating on a technique or technology
+### Fixating on a technique or technology

-When working with data, the technique and technology you use should align with what best suits the problem.
+When working with data, the tools and techniques you use should align with what best suits the problem.
 Have you ever heard someone say, "Here's some data.
 I don't care what you do, but can you make sure you use word2vec and Spark?"

 Yeah, I didn't think so either.